hapax/hapax.github.io/assets/bhqc.md

 	</figure>

-But for all their astronomical richness and complexity, black holes harbour just as much interest for theoretical physicists.
-The goal of this tutorial will be to explore some of these insights and problems, and familiarize you with cutting edge ideas in the theory of black holes.
+But for all their astronomical richness and complexity, black holes harbour just as much interest for theoretical physics, and in particular, the program of combining quantum mechanics with gravity, aka *quantum gravity*.
+The goal of this tutorial will be to explore some of the problems of black holes and quantum gravity, and to introduce cutting edge techniques from the realm of quantum mechanics.

 #### Black hole basics

-We'll start with a few
+To start with, we're going to introduce

 <!-- ##### Introduction